dpb587/ssoca/docs/index.md

     * [OpenVPN](service/openvpn)
     * [SSH](service/ssh)

-There's also some [development notes](dev) if you're looking to make changes or work from source.
+There are some [development notes](dev) if you're looking to make changes or work from source.